sweis/deprecated-crypto-might-not-suck/README.md

-Old Crypto Projects that Might have not Sucked Years Ago
+Old Crypto Projects that Might have not Sucked Years Ago Left Here for Posterity
 ===================================

 **Note: I stopped maintaining this in 2018, so it's very out of date.**